-Hello everyone!
-Today I am bringing you some sweet turkeys!
-For the past several days I’ve been staring down candy in the candy aisle…hoping that a cute Thanksgiving idea would pop up and slap me in the face.
+Today I am bringing you some sweet turkey cupcakes!
+For the past several days I’ve been staring down the candy aisle…hoping that a cute Thanksgiving idea would pop up and slap me in the face.
 Well, finally, I’m happy to report that while the Mounds bars that I bought only made it into my secret candy drawer…I actually did make good use of Hershey Kisses!
 Wahoo!
-With a little help from our candy coating/candy melts & some almonds, we have some quick and easy turkeys for you to gobble gobble~
+With a little help from candy coating & almonds, we have some quick and easy turkeys for you to gobble gobble~

 Let’s do it!~

 First, our key turkey parts…

 Hershey Kisses (with the points lopped off), almonds (mine are not roasted–I like the lighter color), a food coloring pen for eyes (icing or coloring gel would work too), and melted candy coating (I used chocolate “bark” candy coating from the grocery store–Ambrosia is the brand, but any brand is fine.)